-Not only does Dublin hold a unique place in Irish culture and history, in the present day it is now cosmopolitan city that has been welcoming all cultures from around the world.
+Not only does Dublin hold a unique place in Irish culture and history in the present day, but it is also now a cosmopolitan city that has been welcoming all cultures from around the world.

 Let’s embark on a quick journey and learn about the life of the Dubs and their county too.